EAimTY/tuic/README.md

                         milliseconds.
 The true idle timeout is the minimum of this and the client's one.
 Default: 15000 --heartbeat-interval HEARTBEAT_INTERVAL
-                        Set the heartbeat interval, in milliseconds.
-This ensures that the QUIC connection is not closed when there are relay tasks but no data transfer.
-Default:
+                        Set the heartbeat interval to ensures that the QUIC connection is not closed when there are relay tasks but no data transfer, in milliseconds.
+This value needs to be smaller than the maximum idle time of the server and client.
+Default: 10000
-                        10000
         --reduce-rtt    Enable 0-RTT QUIC handshake
         --local-port LOCAL_PORT
+                        Set the listening port for the local socks5 server --local-ip LOCAL_IP
-                        Set the listening port for the local socks5 server --local-username LOCAL_USERNAME
+                        Set the listening IP for the local socks5 server.
+Note that the sock5 server socket will be a dual-stack socket if it is IPv6.
+Default: "127.0.0.1" --local-username LOCAL_USERNAME
                         Set the username for the local socks5 server authentication
         --local-password LOCAL_PASSWORD
                         Set the password for the local socks5 server authentication
-        --allow-external-connection
-                        Allow external connections for local socks5 server --enable-ipv6   Enable IPv6 support
         --max-udp-packet-size MAX_UDP_PACKET_SIZE
                         Set the maximum UDP packet size, in bytes.
 Excess bytes may be discarded.
 Default: 1536